 - Organizational Capacity Building

-- Building and Sustaining Partnerships
+- Building and Sustaining Partnership Projects

 Eligible entities and partnerships may only submit one application for consideration under this program.
+The Project Advancement Grant program is targeted towards project development, transactions, and planning.

-Evaluation Criteria are listed here.
 Note that categories are described only to provide context for program goals and as funding examples.
 Applicants may formulate projects that align with multiple categories.

 Funding can include staff or consultant time or may fund new positions or partner stipends.
 Applications that advance land trust projects but do not include partnerships or collaborations are welcome and encouraged.
+Evaluation Criteria are listed here.

-Transaction, Project Development, and Permitting Grants will cover costs associated with new conservation easement and fee-acquisition projects that will result in strategic, permanent protection of land that directly contributes to the goals of 30x30 and/or the NWLCSS.
 Costs may include staff or consultant costs directly tied to completing the project or moving the project toward implementation.
-Funds are not available for restoration implementation.
-Priority is given to projects that are located within, or directly benefit, underserved communities and/or support Tribal and Indigenous priorities.
+Funds are not available for restoration implementation, nor construction.
+Priority is given to projects that are located within, or directly benefit, underserved communities and/or support Tribal or Native priorities.

 Grant funds are intended to cover indirect transaction costs and may not be used directly for land or easement purchase price.
 Examples include:

-- Project-related staff and/or contractor time and expenses
+- Project-related staff and/or contractor time

 - Baseline documentation, due diligence, Phase 1, title review and discovery costs[1]